Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part2.md

 ## 3. 🚨 Switch from navigation to modal

 We've learned how we can navigate from one view to another one with `NavigationLink`, but what if I want to present the view as a modal?
+Remember the `.sheet` modifier we talked about in [part 1](https://lascorbe.com/posts/2020-04-27-MVPCoordinators-SwiftUI-part1)?
 Well, I have a small trick for that, which is wrapping `.sheet` in a View:

 ```swift
 struct ModalLink<T: View>: View {